 In cases where hair loss is prominent, surgery may be a necessary option to help you restore your confidence.

-FUT is a hair transplant method where a strip of scalp with healthy hair is removed, divided into grafts, and transplanted to balding areas, promoting natural-looking hair growth.
+FUT is a hair transplant method where a strip of scalp with healthy hair is removed, divided into grafts and transplanted to balding areas, promoting natural-looking hair growth.

-Regenera Activa is a minimally invasive hair restoration treatment that utilises the patient’s own tissue to stimulate hair growth.
+Regenera Activa is a minimally invasive hair restoration treatment that utilises the patient’s tissue to stimulate hair growth.
 By extracting micro-grafts from the scalp and injecting them into areas affected by hair loss, it harnesses the body’s natural repair mechanisms.
 A key benefit is its ability to significantly reduce hair thinning and loss with minimal downtime, making it a convenient option for those seeking effective results.

 In some cases, scalp reduction surgery may be an appropriate treatment.
 This procedure involves the surgical removal of bald areas of the scalp, followed by the stretching and repositioning of the hair-bearing scalp to cover the removed section.

-A non-invasive option to address hair loss, this method uses photons emitted from laser diodes to rejuvenate scalp tissues, which can help to stimulate hair growth.
+A non-invasive option to address hair loss, this method uses photons emitted from laser diodes to rejuvenate scalp tissues, which can help stimulate hair growth.

 Another form of non-invasive treatment available in Singapore is blood-based therapy, often referred to as Platelet-Rich Plasma (PRP) injections or therapy.
-Here, your own blood is used.
-The process involves drawing a small amount of your blood, centrifuging it to concentrate the platelets, and then injecting this enriched plasma into your scalp to encourage hair growth.
+Here, your blood is used.
+The process involves drawing a small amount of your blood, centrifuging it to concentrate the platelets and then injecting this enriched plasma into your scalp to encourage hair growth.

 These treatments may be implemented as part of a hair loss treatment regime.

-Designed to complement and amplify the effects of initial hair treatments, these tonics deeply nourish, hydrate, and calm the scalp.
+Designed to complement and amplify the effects of initial hair treatments, these tonics deeply nourish, hydrate and calm the scalp.
 Formulated to work in harmony with treatments like those offered by DrScalp, they support the journey towards achieving denser, more robust hair growth.

-Hair supplements, designed for optimal hair nutrition, are formulated with vitamins, minerals, and other nutrients to support hair growth and combat hair loss, enhancing overall hair health.
+Hair supplements, designed for optimal hair nutrition, are formulated with vitamins, minerals and other nutrients to support hair growth and combat hair loss, enhancing overall hair health.

 A therapeutic approach aimed at mitigating stress levels to prevent or reduce stress-induced hair loss.
-Techniques include mindfulness, meditation, and counselling to enhance overall well-being and hair health.
+Techniques include mindfulness, meditation and counselling to enhance overall well-being and hair health.

 Personalised dietary advice focused on promoting hair growth and scalp health.
 A nutritionist identifies deficiencies and recommends a balanced diet rich in vitamins, minerals, and proteins essential for maintaining healthy hair.